Inge Viett: 2 June movement

 Following the "Bloody Sunday" killings in Derry, in January 1972 the group planned a bomb attack on a British officers' casino in Berlin.
 The conspirators intended that the bomb should explode during the night of 2 February 1972, but in the event it was placed by one of them, identified as a student, Harald Sommerfeld, outside the door of the adjacent address, which was a British Yacht Club.
 Sommerfeld omitted to activate the fuse and the bomb was found by the boat builder and Yacht Club concierge, Erwin Beelitz.
 Beelitz took the bomb and placed it in a clamp, apparently intending to work on it.
 The bomb now exploded, killing Beelitz.
 Viett later described her reaction as one of shock.
 She did not consider herself responsible for the death of Beelitz, however, which she characterised as a fatal accident.

 On 7 May 1972, Viett was one of a number of people arrested at Bad Neuenahr in connection with alleged terrorist activities.
 Others detained included Ulrich Schmücker.
-She was held in the penitentiary at Koblenz for four months and then transferred to a women's prison along the Lehrter Straße in Berlin.
+She was held in the prison at Koblenz for four months and then transferred to a women's prison along the Lehrter Straße in West Berlin.
 From January 1973 (sources are inconsistent as to precise dates) she was participating in a five-week nationwide prisoners' hunger strike in support of demands for better conditions.
 Later that year, using a file that a fellow inmate had smuggled into the establishment, she was able to escape through the barred window of the first-floor television room which the prisoners were permitted to use for two hours each week.
 She moved for a few days into a women's residential collective and resumed her links with the 2 June Movement, devoting herself to a reorganisation of it.
 She also took the opportunity to learn to use a gun in Berlin's Grunewald (forest) and Tegel forest.
 Early on the group now attacked a gun shop, thereby upgrading their weapons collection.

 They then planned the kidnap of a prominent member of the political establishment as a way to apply pressure for the release of prisoners.
 Viett was centrally involved in the planning.
 Following the death of Holger Meins during the hunger strike campaign, there was a perceived need for a swift reaction.
 They selected as their kidnap target Günter von Drenkmann, the chairman of the Berlin Chamber of Commerce.
 However, the attempt, launched on 10 November 1974, went wrong.
 Von Drenkmann was shot, and a few hours later died in hospital.
 Their next target was Peter Lorenz, lead candidate for the CDU (party) in the forthcoming Berlin elections.
 Again, Viett was centrally involved in the planning and implementation of the Lorenz kidnap.
 The result of the action was that several terrorist members of the 2 June Movement were released.
 Lorenz was released on 4 March 1975.